danielbarrossales/danielsales/content/posts/quick-beginner-guide-webscraping-python-b4s.en-us.md

 print(soup.title)
 ```

-## extract data
+## Extract data
 Beautiful Soup allows simple navigation between html elements.
-For example, here we extract all elements with the <a> tag and display their HREF link.
+For example, here we extract all elements with the `<a>` tag and display their HREF link.
 ```Python
 # Retrieve all elements with <a> tag
 links = soup.find_all("a")